matiob/AngularTasks/README.md

 >[!TIP]
 >To run the project locally, follow these steps:
 >1.
 Clone this repository: `git clone https://github.com/matiob/AngularTasks.git`
 >2.
+Run `npm i` for download the dependencies of the proyect.
+>3.
 Run `ng serve` for a dev server.
->3.
+>4.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 We hope you enjoy exploring the project!